-Maharashtra Gram Panchayat Election Result 2021: Counting of votes underway
+Maharashtra Gram Panchayat Election Result 2021: Congress, allies win all 9 seats of Morva

 Mumbai, Jan 18: The Maharashtra Gram Panchayat Election 2021 Result is all set to be declared on Monday.
 The elections to 12,711 gram panchayats in 34 districts in Maharashtra were held on January 15.
 The counting of votes started at 9 am.